Dragonrick123/Neural-Network-in-lua-Module/README.md

 _returns a guess based on the input, and the layer, pass "general" through the layer argument, to get a general prediction_
 * input typeof input must be a table with the inputs
 * layer typeof layer must be a layer object or "general" as stated before
+##properties of class Neural Network
+* TestBias typeof TestBias is a function
+* TestWeights typeof TestWeights is a function
+* Train typeof train is a function
+* TrainCompleted typeof TrainCompleted is a boolean, will be fired when the train is completed
+* bias-1 typeof bias-1 is a table with all the previous bias
+* weights-1 typeof weights-1 is a table with all the previous weights